ThorbenJensen/car-pooling-optimizer/README.md

 3. Driving others adds distance to a budget, from which riding in someone else's car is deduced.
 These budgets are held in vector $b$, $b_i$ being the budget of person $i$.
 Distance budgets can be any positive or negative number.
-These budgets need to be updated after each time a schedule is taken out.
+These budgets should be updated after each time a schedule is taken out.

 ## Optimization target

 The main target is to minimize the number of cars used in a day.
-At lower priority -- for fairness -- minimize the difference in distances that persons drive with their own cars.
+At lower priority -- for fairness -- prioritize driver with higher mileage budget. minimize $\sum a_i + 0.1 b_i a_i$
-This is minimizing the sum of absolute 'distance budgets' after haven taken out the schedule.
-Given, $t_i < b_i - d_i a_i$ and $t_i > b_i - d_i a_i$,
-minimize $\sum a_i + 0.1 t_i$

 ## Constraints